Assessment support

 Be patient:

-For some students it might take more time to understand the feedback.
+For some students, it might take more time to understand the feedback.
 Be willing to explain things in different ways if necessary.

 Stay open minded:

-Stay open for their questions, concerns, perspectives.
+Stay open for their questions, concerns, and perspectives.
 Sometimes they might have a valid point.
 If you find that you made an error in grading, acknowledge it and correct the grade.

 Stay encouraging: